bquast/bquast.github.io/_posts/2015-08-28-linear-model-neural-network.md

 ---
-layout: post
 title: "Linear Model and Neural Network"
-tags: [R, linear model, neural network, machine learning]
+output: pdf_document
 permalink: linear-model-neural-network
+tags:
+- R
+- linear model
+- neural network
+- machine learning
+layout: post
 ---

 In this short post I want to quickly demonstrate how the most basic neural network (no hidden layer) gives us the same results as the linear model.